hideyukiinada/benchmark/README.md

 * Mac mini (Late 2014) (OS:10.13.5, RAM: 16 GB, CPU: 2.6 GHz Intel Core i5, Python: 3.6.7, TensorFlow: 1.12.0, Keras: 2.2.4)

 ## Results
+I ran the script 3 times on each machine and documented the result in below tables.
+For each script execution, a function to train the model is called 4 times.

 ### Result on Mac #1

 | # | Process time | Wall time |